vincentdephily/emlop/COMPARISON.md

 | Display currently installed package's USE/CFLAGS/date | yes    | no    | no    |
 | Display merge begin time or end time                  | end    | begin | end   |

+If the log file is truncated and contains a merge end event without a merge start : qlop displays nothing, genlop displays a buggy time, emlop displays the time as `?`.

 ## Merge stats

 Emlop has a dedicated `stats` command. {gen,q}lop spread the functionality between multiple and